The-Notifier/thenotifier-app/README.md

-# NotifyMe
+# The Notifier

-NotifyMe mobile app written in Expo.
+The Notifier mobile app written in Expo.

 ## Installing for local development

 1. Clone the repo
 2. Run: `npm install` to install dependencies
-3. Open `./ios/notifyme.xcodeproj` in Xcode to confirm the team, bundle ID and provisioning profile are properly configured
+3. Open `./ios/thenotifier.xcodeproj` in Xcode to confirm the team, bundle ID and provisioning profile are properly configured

 ## Run the app